SDU-eScience/UCloud/storage-service/wiki/workspaces.md

 # Workspaces

-Workspaces are an internal feature for storing unmanaged data on the same file system as SDUCloud.
-Workspaces are allowed to import and export data efficiently to the managed portion of SDUCloud.
+Workspaces are an internal feature for storing unmanaged data on the same file system as UCloud.
+Workspaces are allowed to import and export data efficiently to the managed portion of UCloud.

 This feature is in particular useful for implementing [applications](../../app-service) which need to efficiently transfer data back